AlexGoodyear/LiDARtest/README.md

 ![LiDAR range map](images/LiDARrange.png)

+This is a display taken in a corridor witch is open to the left, has a half open door at the bottom and some soft bags against the bottom wall of the corridor.
 Use the "Scale" to alter the radius of the map measured in metres.
 Press the "Exit" button to quit the test.
+I've managed to test the range to a radius of 7.5 metres but that is the limit of my internal space so it may do more.

 # Wiring diagram